 - number\of\photons: number of incident photons, generated in one event.
 Defaults to 10000.
-The total deposited charge will also depend on wavelength and geometry. - group\photons: if specified, incident photons will be grouped in buckets of given size, decreasing amount of DepositedCharge instances (but keeping total amount of deposited charge the same), thus reducing load on the propagation module.

-- wavelength of the laser.
+The total deposited charge will also depend on wavelength and geometry. - group\photons: if specified, incident photons will be grouped in buckets of given size, decreasing amount of DepositedCharge instances (but keeping total amount of deposited charge the same), thus reducing load on the propagation module. - wavelength of the laser.
 If specified, it is used to retrieve sensor optical properties from the lookup table (data is available for the range of 250 1450 nm).
 The only supported material is silicon. - data\path: Directory to read the tabulated input data for the absorption on silicon.
 By default, this is the standard installation path of the data files shipped with the framework. - absorption\length and refractive\index: if both are specified, given values are used instead of the lookup table.
 This also allows use of sensor materials other than silicon. - pulse\duration: gaussian width of pulse temporal profile.
-Defaults to 0.5 ns. - source\position: a 3D position vector. - beam\direction: a 3D direction vector. - beam\geometry: either cylindrical or converging - beam\waist: standard deviation of transversal beam intensity distribution at focus.
+Defaults to 0.5 ns. - source\position: a 3D position vector. - beam\direction: a 3D direction vector. - beam\geometry: either cylindrical or converging - beam\waist: parametrises the transversal width of the beam by the beam waist $w_0 = 2\sigma$ described above.
 Defaults to 20 um. - focal\distance: needs to be specified for converging beam.
 This distance is as it would be in air.
 In silicon, beam shape will effectively stretch along its direction due to refraction and the actual focus will be further away from the source. - beam\convergence\angle: max angle between tracks and beam\direction.
 Needs to be specified for a converging beam. - output\plots: if set true, this module will produce histograms to monitor beam shape and also 3D distributions of charges, deposited in each detector.
 Histograms would look sensible even for one-event runs.
 Defaults to false.